Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Channel-free scattering

 The meaning of this asymptotic expansion is unexpectedly subtle in that the coefficients $a_j^\pm(\omega)$ are, in general, only distributions on the sphere.
 Thus to make sense of this, we must average, i.e., integrate against a smooth test function in $\omega$.
 Thus the actual meaning of \eqref{expansion} is that if $\chi(\omega) \in \mathcal C^\infty(S^{d-1})$ is arbitrary, then

-As a function of the radial variable $r$ alone, this is an asymptotic expansion, in the traditional sense, for a function of one variable.
+\Rd Here $\langle\cdot,\cdot\rangle$ is the canonical pairing $\cC^{-\infty}(S^{d-1})\times \cC^{\infty}(S^{d-1})\to\bbC.$ \Bk As a function of the radial variable $r$ alone, this is an asymptotic expansion, in the traditional sense, for a function of one variable.
 The existence of such expansions, when the leading coefficients are smooth functions on $S^{d-1},$ is sketched in \cite[Section 1.3]{MelroseGST} using stationary phase.
 The existence of a leading distributional term in general is also noted there; the complete distributional expansion can be obtained by an iterative argument using the Mellin transform in the radial variable.

 The functions $v_{k,\ell}$ satisfy these asymptotic conditions in the usual strong sense since the amplitude functions $a^\pm_0e^{\pm il\phi}$ are smooth.
 The plane wave solutions admit an expansion of this form, albeit with distributional coefficients.
 Writing $x = r\omega$, we have